 Jeroen Hanselman

-I am a postdoc working at the TU Kaiserslautern in the Algebra, Geometry and Computer Algebra group.
+I am a postdoc working at the RPTU Kaiserslautern-Landau in the Algebra, Geometry and Computer Algebra group.
 I got my PhD in 2020 at the Univeristy of Ulm under the supervision of Prof. Dr. Jeroen Sijsling.
 Before that I studied at the university of Utrecht and wrote my Master thesis under the supervision of Prof. Dr. Gunther Cornelissen.

-I will also help out developing with the arithmetical geometry side of Oscar.
+I will also help out with developing the arithmetic geometry side of Oscar.

 .